MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

 - **Microsoft Edge has rebranded Web Capture to "Screenshot".**  Microsoft Edge changed the branding for Web Capture with an icon change and renamed the feature to "Screenshot".
 Users can easily use content from the web by taking a screenshot of a full page or a selected area.
-They can markup the screenshot they took with a pen or touch later.
+They can mark up the screenshot they took with a pen or touch later.
 Administrators can control availability using the [WebCaptureEnabled](/deployedge/microsoft-edge-policies#webcaptureenabled) policy.
 For more information, see [Screenshot (microsoft.com)](https://www.microsoft.com/en-us/edge/features/screenshot?form=MA13FJ).

 ## Version 122.0.2365.30: February 12, 2024